sadanandpai/git-guide/README.md

 #### 9. When I am trying to push my changes, getting a rejected message.
 I am stuck!!!

 The rejection could be because the remote branch might be ahead of the local branch.
 Different techniques can be used here to achieve sync

+#### 10. I have followed the above procedure.
+But when I pulled the changes, it is showing the conflicts.
+How can I proceed?